marcotas/nodem/README.md

 ### Goals
 - [x] List all available versions
+- [x] Works with Linux and Mac OS systems
 - [ ] Select version from list
 - [ ] Work for 32 or 64 Linux Archtectures